queuebitt/queuebitt.github.io/expose-armor.md

 # Imp Expose Armor + Shout Spam

 There's a new raid meta on the scene.
 Imp Expose Armor + Shout Spam.
-We're giving it a go in Onyxia's Bakery.
-If all goes well it'll be a solid increase to both raid DPS and tank threat.
+We're testing it out in limited cases within Onyxia's Bakery.
+If all goes well it'll could be a solid increase to both raid DPS and tank threat in Phase 5.

 *****